-You can benefit from the Local Government Center’s knowledge base by attending instruction in person (workshops) and teleconferences.
-Recorded versions of the teleconferences are also available for sale in the form of audiostreams (digital audio file plus pdf).
-Live attendance for each teleconference is $20.
+You can benefit from the Local Government Center’s knowledge base by attending instruction in person (workshops) and teleconferences or webinars.
+Recorded versions of the teleconference and webinar programs are also available for sale (digital audio and/or video file plus pdf).
+Live attendance for each teleconference or webinar is $25.
 An electronic file (PDF) of the materials will be emailed with the connection information.
-Live attendance plus a hard copy of the materials is $35.00.
+Live attendance plus a hard copy of the materials is $40.00.

 To register online look for the link in the program description or call 608-262-0810.

 Please remember to use an email address that comes directly to you when registering for the Local Government Center’s programs to make sure you receive all of the necessary information.

 Upcoming Local Government Programs

 2018-2019 Topics, December 2018 – February 2019 (Please note that the November 29th program “Live, Work & Play is Dead: Innovative Ways to Attract, Retain & Engage Talent” has been rescheduled to Thursday, January 17, 2019)

 These programs cover current or emerging topics of interest to Wisconsin local governments.
 Each program will provide ample opportunity for participant questions and comments.
 Programs will be moderated by UW-Extension’s Local Government Center staff.
 These programs are audio-only.
 You attend by telephone.
 Reference materials are sent to you in PDF format.
 One benefit of joining the program “live” is interacting with your colleagues statewide.
 You will get to hear their questions and the answers, and they will benefit from hearing yours.